duane9/nvim-rg/README.md

 # nvim-rg

 nvim-rg allows you to run ripgrep from Neovim or Vim and shows the results in a quickfix window.
 It was developed for use on macOS with Neovim.
 On Neovim, it runs asynchronously.
-On Vim, it runs synchronously.

 ## Usage